RedonAlla/RA.Utilities/Api/RA.Utilities.OpenApi/README.md

 2.  **Populates `OpenApiInfo`**: It sets the `Title`, `Version`, `Description`, `Contact`, and `License` fields in the generated document.
 3.  **Simplifies Customization**: Allows you to update your API's documentation details without changing any code.

-### `BearerSecurityDocumentTransformer`
+### `BearerSecuritySchemeTransformer`

 This transformer automatically adds a "Bearer" security scheme to your OpenAPI document if it detects that JWT Bearer authentication is registered in your application.
 This enables the "Authorize" button in the Swagger UI, allowing users to test protected endpoints.
-It is registered via the `AddBearerSecurityDocumentTransformer()` extension method.

 **What it does:**

 1.  **Detects JWT Authentication**: It checks if an authentication scheme named `Bearer` or `BearerToken` is present.
-2.  **Adds Security Scheme**: If detected, it adds the standard JWT Bearer security definition to the document's `components`.
+2.  **Adds Security Scheme**: If detected, it adds the standard JWT Bearer security definition to the document's components.
 3.  **Reduces Boilerplate**: Eliminates the need to manually configure `AddSecurityDefinition` and `AddSecurityRequirement` in `SwaggerGenOptions` for this common scenario.

 ### `HeadersParameterTransformer`